| The Moscow

 Craig's folding screens.
 This production has become celebrated throughout Europe

 as a classic example of simplified staging.
+The third

 phase of the theatre's work brought a return to modified realism.
 While the naturalistic